Dr. Amy Hinkelman

 After her graduate work, she expanded her immunology research training by studying host immune responses to influenza virus infection as a postdoctoral research associate at the University of Virginia School of Medicine in the laboratory of Dr. Thomas J. Braciale.

-As an immunologist trained in using cell culture, animal models, and human samples, Dr. Hinkelman has a broad training applicable to many fields of research.
-One of her current research interests are focused on examining the factors that contribute to and/or are associated with rural populations accepting or rejecting immunizations.
-To better understand the spread of COVID-19 and the behaviors and factors that protect against severe disease, Dr. Hinkelman has been working as a part of the multi-institutional COVID-19 Community Research Partnership Study funded by the CARES Act Grant since 2020.
-She also collaborates on multiple projects involved in investigating the pathogenic or protective role of the immune response in various disease states.
+As an immunologist trained in using cell culture, animal models, and human samples, Dr. Hinkelman has a broad training applicable to many fields of research incuding examining the factors that contribute to and/or are associated with rural populations accepting or rejecting immunizations.
+To better understand the spread of COVID-19 and the behaviors and factors that protect against severe disease, Dr. Hinkelman collaborated as part of the multi-institutional COVID-19 Community Research Partnership Study funded by the CARES Act Grant.
+She has also contributed to multiple projects involved in investigating the pathogenic or protective role of the immune response in various disease states.

 Related Links